 The 1997 Fort Ord Installation-Wide Multi-Species Habitat Management Plan (1997 HMP) identified up to 6,300 acres throughout the Fort Ord base that could potentially develop from vegetation and habitat to a municipal-type use.
-As part of the 1997 HMP, East Garrison development was limited to 200 acres, with the majority of development slated for the Parker Flats are of Fort Ord.
+As part of the 1997 HMP, East Garrison development was limited to 200 acres, with the majority of development slated for the Parker Flats area of Fort Ord.
 In 2002, FORA, the County of Monterey, and Monterey Peninsula College submitted a proposal to modify the 1997 HMP land use, specifically allowing for more development in the East Garrison area, while converting developable lands in Parker Flats to habitat reserve areas.
 This proposal was submitted as an official Land Swap Agreement (LSA) to the United States Army and the United States Fish and Wildlife Service.

-The LSA ultimately allowed for an additional 210 acres of land to be developed at East Garrison, while converting approximately 447 acres of land within Parker Flats to habitat reserve.
-The Memorandum of Understanding (MOU) for the LSA was signed on October 14, 2003.
+The LSA ultimately allowed for an additional 210 acres of land to be developed at East Garrison,